Natural Ways to Remove Arterial Plaque

 Quit Smoking to Help Reduce Plaque Build-up in the Arteries

-If you smoke, quit - Quitting greatly benefits your HDL cholesterol level.
-Usually the positive effects don't end there.
+If you smoke, quit - Quitting dramatically benefits your HDL cholesterol level.
+Usually, the positive effects don't end there.
 Exactly 20 minutes after quitting, your blood pressure level goes down.
 Within one day, your risk of a heart attack reduces.
-Within one year, your chance of getting heart disease cut to half.
+Within one year, your chance of getting heart disease cut in half.
 Within 15 years, your health is similar to a person who never smokes at all.

 Prevent Clogged Arteries by Reducing Alcohol Consumption